spearbit/portfolio/README.md

-This repository contains a collection of security assessments Spearbit has performed.
+This repository contains a collection of *public* security assessments Spearbit has performed.

 All reports herein are published with the consent of our clients.